bellinghamcodes/member-graph/readme.md

 1. `npm run start`

 # To add connections
-1. Modify `links.txt` to include your username and the list of users you know.
-See `users.json` to get the correct name values.
+1. Modify `data/links.txt` to include your username and the list of users you know.
+See `data/users.json` to get the correct name values.
-2. `node process-links`
+2. `node ./scripts/process-links`
 3. Run locally and preview the results

 PRs welcome!